 TOTP is an open standard for multi-factor authentication.
 The user needs to have a mobile client installed such as the free Google Authenticator or Authy.
 To enable TOTP for Guacamole, please follow the following steps.

-2. Link the totp extension into the right location.
-Execute from /home/ec2-user:
+extension into the right location.
+Execute from /home/ec2-user

 /home/ec2-user/guaws/guacamole/etc/extensions/